Micrometer to Span Converter

 Like other anthropomorphic units, the span fell out of official use with the development and adoption of more standardized systems like the Imperial (inches, feet) and Metric (meters) systems, which provided necessary precision for trade, science, and industry.

-Common Uses for micrometers and spans
+Common Uses and Applications: micrometers vs spans

 Explore the typical applications for both Micrometer (metric) and Span (imperial/US) to understand their common contexts.